UPDATE 2-Cricket-Test Series England v Pakistan scoreboard

-Aug 14 (Gracenote) - Scoreboard at close of play on the fourth day in the fourth and final Test between England and Pakistan on Sunday in London, England
+Aug 13 (Gracenote) - Scoreboard at stumps on the third day in the fourth and final Test between England and Pakistan on Saturday in London, England

 England 1st innings 328 (M. Ali 108, J. Bairstow 55; S. Khan 5-68)